 After these 4 days, it is up to you to maintain a routine that works best for your hair.
 Some people’s hair grows faster than others and may need to trim every day.
 It all depends on the hairstyle you are most comfortable with and how often you are happy to shave.

-Get in touch today to book a free consultation to find out more about the service and how it can help you.
-Send us a message here or contact one of our clinics directly.
+Get in touch today to book a free consultation to learn more about the service and how it can help you.
+Please send us a message here or contact one of our clinics directly.